 Brain scans showed that the patients that consumed the probiotics had visible changes in the portions of the brain responsible for controlling their mood.
 The probiotics didn't just improve their gut symptoms—though they did all see improvement in their IBS.
 The addition of the beneficial bacteria to their diet helped to enhance their mood and increase function of the part of the brain that controls their anxiety and depression.

-How is it possible that bacteria living in your intestines can cause changes in your brain?
+How Does it Work?How is it possible that bacteria living in your intestines can cause changes in your brain?
 Scientists are still looking for more links to indicate how everything is connected to the gut.
 However, it's clear that nutrient absorption plays a large role in the beneficial effects of probiotics.
 In cases of IBS and other bowel disorders, nutrient deficiencies are often a secondary problem because the irritated or damaged intestines are unable to absorb the vitamins, minerals, and antioxidants properly.
 This can lead to a lack of the nutrients needed to regulate internal functions, including the balance of neurochemicals.

-Thanks to this new discovery, there is hope for treating both bowel disorders and their accompanying psychiatric diseases.
+What Does This Mean?Thanks to this new discovery, there is hope for treating both bowel disorders and their accompanying psychiatric diseases.
 Many people dealing with chronic diseases like Crohn's disease, IBS, and other bowel problems often end up suffering from depression as a result of nutrient deficiencies (see above).
 But by improving digestive function and enabling the body to absorb the right nutrients, probiotics may be able to help combat the problem at its source.
 With sufficient nourishment for the body and brain, emotional and mood disorders like anxiety and depression may not be as severe.
 This could be a brand new approach to treating these disorders instead of using medications like anti-depressants to deal with the problem.